Boemska/h54s/README.md

 `err` is a custom javascript Error object with one extra field, `type`.

-`err.type` can be one of: "loginError", "notLoggedinError", "parseError", "sasError", or http response text if ajax request failed.
+`err.type` can be one of: "loginError", "notLoggedinError", "parseError", "sasError", "programError", or http response text if ajax request failed.

 - "notLoggedinError" is returned if user is not logged in or SAS session expired.
 - "parseError" is returned if the adapter can't parse json response from server.